breno-madruga/evaluation-research-groups/README.md

 ## Description

-This repository is responsible for versioning of the required source code to perform the proposed methodology of evaluation and cohesion analysis of research groups, which is in the process of being published in the JOI (Journal of Informetrics) journal.
+This repository is responsible for versioning of the required source code to perform the proposed methodology of evaluation and cohesion analysis of research groups, which has been submitted in the JOI (Journal of Informetrics) journal.

 <div align="center">
   <img alt="Proposed_Methodology" title="Proposed_Methodology" src="./methodology_overview/methodology.png" width="50%" />